ben/talks/robotslong/index.md

 # https://www.botkit.ai/

 ^ And if you want to really dig into the internals and get more control over the UI in your chat system, I'm pretty excited about Botkit.
-This is especially interesting if you're wanting to use specific features of your chat software, like Slack threading and interactive buttons and such.
+This is especially interesting if you're wanting to use specific features of your chat software, like Slack threading and interactive buttons and such, or if you want to make your bot available to more than one Slack team.

 ---

-# [fit] Automate
+# [fit] _**Step 3:**_
-# [fit] _**something**_
+# [fit] get hacking

 ^ the last step is to automate something.
 Pick something easy to start with, like maybe you can ask the bot how long it's been since you released your software.
 It's easiest to start with just reading information out of an existing system or doing something socially fun.
 Once people start trusting the robot to do silly things, it'll be easier for them to trust it with serious work.
+These bot frameworks do all the plumbing for you, so you just have to do the interesting part.

 ---